Published in

 MuseumUffizi, Florence

-The Annunciation is one of the Leonardo da Vinci paintings, which he painted around the same time when he was under Verrochio in the 1470s.
-In this period, he made four artworks; Madonna with Vase, Benois Madonna, Portrait of Ginevra Benci, and The Annunciation.
+The Annunciation is one of the early Leonardo da Vinci paintings, which he painted around the same time when he was under Verrocchio in the 1470s.
+In this period, he made four artworks; Madonna With Vase, Benois Madonna, Portrait of Ginevra Benci, and The Annunciation.
 It portrays the moment when the angel Gabriel surprised the Virgin Mary by telling her that she would become the mother of Jesus.
-Earlier, I wrote about the finest Annunciation by Fra Angelico, which you can refer.
+Earlier, I wrote about the finest Annunciation by Fra Angelico, which you should refer to for more details about the subject matter and the work of Fra Angelico.

 The Annunciation Leonardo da Vinci paintings